Writers' Day History

 The Memory as Artist with Doug Anderson

 Most of us can agree that a memoir is composed of events that actually happened.
-However, it is not so easy in some cases to know what actually happened.
+However, it is not so easy in some cases to know the facts.
 We have only our memory of it, and to be honest, memory is something of a trickster.
 Memory will creatively structure things in order to make sense of them.
-Gabriel Marquez, in Living to Tell the Tale, offers the following anecdote.
-He remembers himself wearing a toy helmet, sporting a toy sword, and saluting a company of soldiers marching by.
-But he does the math and realizes that his memory has combined the two events: he could not possibly have been wearing the toy helmet and sword at the same time as the presence of soldiers in his home town.
-Even with external corroboration, it may be difficult to pin down the facts of a particular event.
 Doug ran into this problem with his own memoir about the Vietnam War.
-Doug’s talk will involve the artistic challenges posed by memory and the way he responded to them.
+Doug’s talk involved the artistic challenges posed by memory and the way he responded to them.

 Nell Lake - How I Went Deep: Writing Intimate Stories about Other People—With No Regrets

 Compelling stories often take readers deeply into characters’ lives.
 A big part of a writer’s work is to shape readers’ experience of characters’ personalities, challenges, strengths, weaknesses—a process that can be both fascinating and challenging.
 For her book, The Caregivers: A Support Group’s Stories of Slow Loss, Courage, and Love, journalist Nell Lake spent two years immersed in the lives of members of a support group for family caregivers.
-In this session, Nell will talk about the experience of growing closer to her subjects, and of seeking to portray them with accuracy and care.
-She'll lead discussion about writing narrative—whether fiction or nonfiction—with intimacy, compassion, and respect.
-You’ll have the opportunity to talk about your own writing, to share ideas and challenges, and consider new ways of approaching your creative work.
+In this session, Nell talked about the experience of growing closer to her subjects, and of seeking to portray them with accuracy and care.
+She

 Dogs on the Page with Helen Peppe and Suzanne Strempek Shea